KTH/style/apps/style-web/src/pages/style/en/styles/colors.md

 ### Success and error colors

-> [!Note]
-> These colors are not defined yet in `colors.scss`.
-We need to set values for them in all themes

 Used to indicate success and error.

+> [!Note] UI components should not rely only on color to convey error or success meaning.
+Use icons, labels and other additional elements

 ![](@images/color-error-success.png)

 - `--color-error`.
 Color for errors.
 Used in borders, texts and backgrounds of UI elements
 - `--color-success`.
 Color for success.
 Used in borders, texts and backgrounds of UI elements

-Accessibility: UI components should not rely only on color to convey error or success meaning.
-Use icons, labels and other additional elements

 ### Other colors